Skilled Trades & Technical Sciences

 Welding Technology I A & B

 Welding Technology provides the foundational understanding of welding and welding processes.
-In this course students will learn industry based safety standards and become familiar with the following welding processes; Oxyacetylene welding and torch cutting, plasma cutting, and ARC welding.
+In this course students will learn industry based safety standards and become familiar with the following welding processes; Oxyacetylene welding and torch cutting, plasma cutting, and several ARC (electric) welding processes.
 Students will become familiar with basic blueprint reading, weld symbols, welding-related math, and measurement.
-As their skill level is developed, small projects will be introduced throughout the year.
+As their skill level is developed, small fabrication projects will be introduced throughout the year.

 High School Skilled Trades Curriculum